ACHD (Adult Congenital Heart Disease Service) Clinic

-Here you can find out about out Grown up/Adult Congenital Heart Service, our Clinics, our Team, view the Support we offer, visit Resources for useful links and read GUCH news.
+Here you can find out about out Adult Congenital Heart Service, our Clinics, our Team, view the Support we offer and find Resources and useful links.

 What is Congenital heart disease?